eliottvincent/vue3-sortablejs/README.md

       // Remove item from old index
       let item = this.items.splice(event.oldIndex, 1)[0];

-      // Insert at new index
+      // Insert it at new index
       this.items.splice(event.newIndex, 0, item);
     }
   }